Technical - Concrete Block & Panels

 If you have a high water table you must not build your basement out of blockwork or Stepoc.
 You must build your new basement out of reinforced concrete in order to comply with BS8102.

-If you are building your basement structure using block concrete or ICF, you will need an external system.
+If you are insisting on building your basement structure using block concrete or ICF, you will need an external system.
 You need to be aware that it is a precedence set in law that it cannot be done defect free.
 Read about the Outwing Case for more information.

 If you are applying an external sheet membrance to a structure built using block of Stepoc, which is porous, you're almost certain to suffer leaks or flooding as some point.
 Therefore, you cannot install a sheet membrance system defect free.